slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
-> *"Hard work is simply the refuge of people that have nothing to do."
--- Oscar Wilde*
-> *"The happiest of all lives is a busy solitude."
--- Voltaire*
-> *"Clutter is the physical manifestation of unmade decisions fueled by procrastination."
--- Christina Scalise*
-> *"Think of each day as a single life."
--- Seneca*
-> *"The price of anything is the amount of life you exchange for it."
--- Henry David Thoreau*
-> *"He who buys what he does not need, steals from himself."
--- Swedish Proverb*
-> *"If a little is not enough for you, nothing is."
--- Epicurus*
-> *"Enough is a decision, not an amount."
--- Alison Faulkner*
-> *"For a great payoff, be especially curious about the things you are not interested in."
--- Kevin Kelly*
-> *"To measure your quality of life, simply do nothing and see how it feels." (...)
-"You should be too busy to do coffee, while still keeping an uncluttered calendar." (...)
-"When working, surround yourself with people more successful than you.
-When playing, surround yourself with people more happy than you." (...)
-"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can’t fathom." (...)
-"No routine.
-I’m famously unscheduled." (...)
-"Develop strategic incompetence - people won’t ask you to do things you hate to do if you’re bad at them."
--- Naval Ravikant*

-- 3 hobbies: one cretive, one to keep in shape and one to make money
-- we drink to loosen our tongues.
-- if you don’t love it or use it is clutter.
-- all that clutter used to be money.
-- decluttering is self-care
-- minimalism doesn’t avoid possession. only excess.
-- the less you own, the less owns you.
-- income doesn’t make you rich. spending habits do.
-- owning less is better than organizing more. eliminate instead of organizing.
-- clutter is not just physical stuff. it’s old ideas, toxic relationships and bad habits. clutter is everything that doesn’t support the better self.
-- storage is a way of warehousing the past.
-- buy supplies before you need them. gadgets after you need them. three is two. two is one.
-One is none.
-- organizing your email is like alphabetizing your recycling.
-- avoid clothing that’s more interesting than you are.
-- you cant preach minimalism to whom didnt have too much stuff!
-- If you’re not trying to make money, what are you even doing?
-- feel like a local celebrity: everybody knows who you are.
-- I’m not choosing ignorance.
-I’m choosing to not watch wrestling.
-- My life has been a series of questions and odd experiments.
-- you can never be over dressed or over educated
-- being able to sit in forest shortly after waking is the closest thing to heaven on earth.
-- technology is my slave, not my master.
-- what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido
+- what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->
-- all that clutter used to be money.

-> *"At a restaurant do you order what you know is great, or do you try something new?
-Do you make what you know will sell or try something new?
-Do you keep dating new folks or try to commit to someone you already met?
-The optimal balance for exploring new things vs exploiting them once found is: 1/3.
-Spend 1/3 of your time on exploring and 2/3 time on deepening.
-It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3."
--- Kevin Kelly*
--->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."